ibaaj/distillfeed/README.md

 ## Personal generated feeds

-DistillFeed can read XML produced by a personal scraper without running that scraper inside the web application.
+DistillFeed can read XML produced by a personal scraper.
 Set a directory:

 ```toml
 [feeds]